fabrik8-org/server/.github/ISSUE_TEMPLATE/custom.md

 ---
-name: Custom issue template
+name: Propose a new feature or improvement
-about: Describe this issue template's purpose here.
+about: Add a new feature or feature improvement
 title: FEATURE
 labels: ''
 assignees: ''